maltaweel/Coin_Scrape_CGAN/README.md

-Data scraping from coin databases.
+This project enables the use of a conditional generative adversarial network (CGAN) and data scraping of coin databases.
+The intent is to reconstruct partial or incomplete coins using a CGAN.